SD-WAN configuration for Citrix Virtual Apps and Desktops Standard for Azure integration

 - Make sure that the FQDN sdwan-location.citrixnetworkapi.net is whitelisted in the firewall.
 This is the FQDN for network location service which is critical in sending traffic over the SD-WAN virtual path.

-For the list of cloud services that has to be whitelisted on the firewall, see Prerequisites for Orchestrator usage.
+For the list of cloud services that has to be whitelisted on the firewall, see Prerequisites for Citrix SD-WAN Orchestrator service usage.

 Any deployment would feature the following entities: